Alexandre789010/MudDemo/README.md

 # MudDemo

 This project is an example of what an admin dashboard built using MudBlazor could look like.
-(Still being developed)

 [Live Demo](https://nice-grass-0b030b110.azurestaticapps.net)